 This question doesn't really have a straightforward answer.
 It is difficult to know the exact year of birth of Greek mythology, as it is believed to have originated from centuries of oral tradition.
-It is likely that Greek myths evolved from stories told in the Minoan civilization of Crete, which flourished from about 3000 to 1100 BCE.
+It is likely that Greek myths evolved from stories told in the Mycenaean and Minoan sites, the latter of which flourished from about 3000 to 1100 BCE.

 History and origin of Greek Mythology

-The achievement of epic poetry was to create historical circles, and consequently to develop a concept of mythological chronology.
+The achievement of epic poetry was to create historical circles and consequently develop a concept of mythological chronology.
 Although contradictions in the stories make absolute dating impossible, it is almost possible.
 The mythological history of the world is divided into 3 or 4 broader periods:

 - The Age of the Gods or Theogony (birth of the Gods): myths about the origin of the world, the Gods, and the human race.